ThomasAlscher1991/DIRKU/README.md

 ## Folder structure
 Users are free to organize their data in any structure they prefer.
 However, we provide a sample structure that may simplify the process if followed.
+Results are saved in 3 ways: a json file for convergences, a pickle for the class and a numpy array for the velocity field.
 The working directory is where all the data for a specific case should be stored.
 Images and landmarks must be loaded as NumPy arrays.
 The recommended folder structure is as follows:
 ```
 workingDirectory